gleannyc/documentation/docs/product-roadmap/product-roadmap.md

 In the next six weeks:

 - Demo projects and templates
-- Metric Filters
+- Metric filters
-- Delete and Restore
+- Delete and restore
 - Slack integration
 - Upload a dataset / DuckDB
 - Web editor for DataOps